Working at home is difficult, particularly with most astronomical facilities shut down, but that's a small price to pay for peoples safety.

 It was raining cats and dogs the other day.
 I stepped in a poodle.

-There are 4 people working in my office currently.
-The walls have various pictures of space on them to cheer us up while we work.
-We also currently have a small telescope in for repairs on the main desk.
-There’s a white board for us to work on ideas (and also a place to write up our rules for Cake Friday) and a book shelf for the various reference books we need.
+There are 4 people who work in my office, all of whom work on the same topic as me.
+There’s a white board for us to work on ideas and a book shelf for the various reference books we need.

 I also spend some time working on sight at various telescopes.
-Typically, once a year I go to Mount Graham International Observatory in Azriona, USA, and work with the 1.8 meter Vatican Advanced Technology (VATT) Telescope and the 8.4 meter Large Binocular Telescope (LBT).
-Below is the control room for the VATT, and below that again is when I visited the LBT 2 years ago.
+Typically, once a year I go to La Silla Observatory in Chile, and work with the 3.9 meter New Technology Telescope.
+Below are photos of my last visit to the observatory